kohoutech/Buffalo/README.md

 # Buffalo
-a parser generator named after the town I where I was born
+a parser generator named after the town where I was born